-Market Product Details Japan 1) Seaweed, and honey These products are not covered by the equivalency but may be sold as COR certified in Japan.
+Market Product Details Japan COR certified in Japan.
 Reference to JAS is prohibited.
+Produc These products are not covered by the equivalency but may be sold as COR certified in Japan.
+Reference to JAS is prohibited.
 Products containing honey (up to 5%) may be exported under the equivalency.
 Taiwan 2) Honey May not be sold as organic in Taiwan.
+May not be sold as organic in Taiwan.